TheDiamondYT1/pe.thediamondyt.tk/_wiki/api/realms/endpoints/NewTrial.md

 ##### Example
 ```
 {
-    "errorCode": 403,
+    "errorCode":403,
-    "errorMsg": "Trial is not available"
+    "errorMsg":"Trial is not available"
 }
 ```